karthigasreesuresh/InAmigos-Foundation-website/README.md

 ## 📖 About the Project

-InAmigos Foundation is a Section 8 registered non-profit organization dedicated to creating meaningful social impact through education, community welfare, women empowerment, environmental sustainability, animal welfare, and skill development initiatives.
+This project was developed as a professional NGO awareness platform for **InAmigos Foundation**, a non-profit organization committed to creating meaningful social impact across India.

-This website was designed and developed as an NGO awareness platform to effectively communicate the foundation's mission, projects, achievements, and opportunities for volunteering and community participation.
+The website aims to educate visitors about the foundation's mission, initiatives, achievements, and opportunities for volunteering and community participation while providing an engaging and modern user experience.

 ---

 ## ✨ Features

 - Fully Responsive Design
-- Modern and Professional UI/UX
+- Modern & Professional UI/UX
-- Dark & Light Mode Toggle
+- Dark / Light Mode Toggle
 - Smooth Scrolling Navigation
 - Interactive Project Showcase
 - Social Impact Dashboard